STEP: A Unified Spiking Transformer Evaluation Platform for Fair and Reproducible Benchmarking: Experiment

 Tab.~\ref{tab:reproduced_cifar} presents our reproduced results on CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning}.
 All models are trained using the same optimizer, learning rate, batch size (unless otherwise constrained), training epochs, and random seed.
 Experiments are conducted on NVIDIA A100 GPUs with 40GB memory.

 Overall, our reproduced results are consistent with the original papers.
 Some models, such as QKFormer, even outperform their reported results, suggesting strong reproducibility.
 Discrepancies stem mainly from (i) implementation differences, e.g., SpikingResformer originally uses transfer learning, while our setup employs end-to-end training; and (ii) memory limitations, e.g., SGLFormer requires a smaller batch size.
 To ensure fairness, we avoid dataset- or model-specific tuning and apply a uniform experimental protocol across all baselines.
+The metrics commonly used to evaluate the framework and reproduction robustness can be found in the Appendix~\ref{sec:robustness}.